Inspections, Compliance, Enforcement, and Criminal Investigations

 Before requesting a copy of computerized data, you should determine several things including information about the size and contents of the database, the program used by the firm, and the program you will use, among others.
 The following steps are useful in preparing for an electronic record request.

 - Determine the firm's application program used to maintain the data of interest.
-This may be in a DOS compatible application program such as Access, Excel, Dbase, Paradox, Lotus 123 or others.
+This may be in a compatible application program such as Access, Excel, Dbase, Paradox, Lotus 123 or others.
 It is best to obtain data files in a format compatible with application programs you will be using.
-Large data files with record counts in excess of 10,000 records are best converted to file formats that can be used by programs designed to handle such large databases.
-There are spreadsheet record limits in some commercial programs that would not allow these application programs to handle much over 5,000 records.
 Check the program you plan to use to ensure it can handle the file size you will be using.
+Current FDA software, including Microsoft Excel 2010 can accommodate a spreadsheet with 1,048,576 rows by 16,384 columns.
+Each cell can contain 32,767 characters.

 - Most large and real-time data files reside in mainframe or network systems requiring programming and downloading to a PC using an [Structured Query Language (SQL)] SQL format.
 Although data may be captured and downloaded in an SQL format, not all spreadsheet or database application software can load an SQL file.
 In addition, it may be difficult or impossible to manipulate data in that format.
 Problems can also be encountered downloading data from Apple computers to an IBM format.
 Successful conversions are possible if the firm selects the proper conversion format or you have conversion software designed to convert from an Apple to an IBM platform.